 We’ve already talked about strings a bunch in Chapter 4, but let’s take a more in-depth look at them now.
 Strings are an area that new Rustaceans commonly get stuck on.
 This is due to a combination of three things: Rust’s propensity for making sure to expose possible errors, strings being a more complicated data structure than many programmers give them credit for, and UTF-8.
 These things combine in a way that can seem difficult when coming from other languages.

-The reason Strings are in the collections chapter is that strings are implemented as a collection of bytes plus some methods to provide useful functionality when those bytes are interpreted as text.
+The reason strings are in the collections chapter is that strings are implemented as a collection of bytes plus some methods to provide useful functionality when those bytes are interpreted as text.
 In this section, we’ll talk about the operations on String that every collection type has, like creating, updating, and reading.
 We’ll also discuss the ways in which String is different than the other collections, namely how indexing into a String is complicated by the differences in which people and computers interpret String data.

 What is a String?

-Before we can dig into those aspects, we need to talk about what exactly we mean by the term “string’.
+Before we can dig into those aspects, we need to talk about what exactly we mean by the term string.
 Rust actually only has one string type in the core language itself: str, the string slice, which is usually seen in its borrowed form, &str.
 We talked about string slices in Chapter 4: these are a reference to some UTF-8 encoded string data stored elsewhere.
 String literals, for example, are stored in the binary output of the program, and are therefore string slices.

 The type called String is provided in Rust’s standard library rather than coded into the core language, and is a growable, mutable, owned, UTF-8 encoded string type.
 When Rustaceans talk about “strings” in Rust, they usually mean both the String and the string slice &str types, not just one of those.
 This section is largely about String, but both these types are used heavily in Rust’s standard library.
 Both String and string slices are UTF-8 encoded.